MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/trusted-domains-and-sip-gateways.md

 ## Configuring trusted domains for the CollaborationPlatform

 UCMA 4.0 can be used to create a **CollaborationPlatform** instance using the TCP, TLS or MTLS transport types.
-For security reasons, it is highly recommended that you use TLS or MTLS.
+For security reasons, it's highly recommended that you use TLS or MTLS.

 UCMA 4.0 supports two modes of trusted domains as specified in the [TrustedDomainMode](https://msdn.microsoft.com/library/hh381100\(v=office.15\)) enumeration: **CommunicationsServer** and **Other**.
 The **CommunicationsServer** value indicates that the trusted domain is a Microsoft Lync Server 2013 server or a Microsoft Edge Server.
 The **Other** value indicates that the trusted domain is a remote SIP peer, such as a SIP PSTN gateway or IP-PBX.